Robin-ML/rl-policy-gradient/README.md

 ### Tensorflow versions
-The master branch supports Tensorflow from version 2.0
+The master branch supports Tensorflow 2 versions of the baseline algorithm A2C/A3C

 ### PG Algorithms
 * [x] A2C/A3C